AlexandriaDAO/core/README.md

 Users accrue these value-bearing bookmarks with organic platform spending only (not NFT Minting/Trading).
 Randomness and decay rules are applied to users' bookmarking actions to prevent gaming of the system.

 Why 1 cent?
-Well, the planned launch will be with 5% of the supply (team share), and 1,000 ICP which would set the initial price of UCG at 1 cent (at $10 ICP).
+Well, the planned launch will be with 5% of the supply (team share), and 1,000 ICP which would set the initial price of ALEX at 1 cent (at $10 ICP).
 This sets a ‘floor’ for what can trigger `bookmarked()` function and maintains sustainability throughout the emissions.

 Initially, the team retains control of that threshold.
-It can be 1/50th of a cent spent, or 50 cents, to release 1 UCG.
+It can be 1/50th of a cent spent, or 50 cents, to release 1 ALEX.
 So the team indirectly controls the rewards emissions rate, but never to whom it’s distributed.
 That decision is completely left to high-value users who bookmark stuff.
 Eventually, this spending threshold will be set to match an exponential emissions curve, just like BTC’s mining rewards.

-In this way, UCG is a completely fair launch based on intellectual (not monetary) contribution.
+In this way, ALEX is a completely fair launch based on intellectual (not monetary) contribution.
 If no one uses the platform in a way that generates the revenue required to offset token devaluation, the token supply will simply not devalue.

 So instead of raising money by launching a token to build a product, we built a product that launches a token as it raises money.
 We plan to set a new standard for fair launches.